12 Common Myths About Teaching English OnlineBy Krzl Light Nuñes

 7. You can’t make a living or make a lot of money teaching English online.

 This is one of the most common myths about teaching English online.
 Yet, whether you teach for a company or as a freelancer, your work as an online English tutor can be done as a side hustle or you can make it a full-time career.
 While your TEFL/TESOL salary depends on the online school you’re working for or the rates you set, it’s not impossible to maximize your earnings or charge more by doing the following:

 In fact, many ESL tutors have successfully made a career out of teaching online.
 Check out the stories of Allie, a PalFish teacher from the U.S., and Carla, an independent online English teacher from Brazil.

-Similar to other common myths about teaching English online—like that you can’t teach English online with no degree — many people think you need to be a native English speaker.
+Similar to other common myths about teaching English online, many people think you need to be a native English speaker.
 Although being a native English speaker is required to qualify for a lot of job opportunities for teaching English online, it’s not impossible to find online companies or schools that welcome non-native English speakers.
 Here are some of them:

 Having the know-how to give face-to-face classes is a great start if you’re shifting to teaching English online, but it’s also essential to equip yourself with other skills to deliver top-notch virtual lessons.

 Aside from learning to use online teaching platforms and troubleshoot technological issues, you may need to come up with engaging and creative games and activities that work well with online classes and various age groups.